huy-qn/huy-qn/README.md

 # Huy Q. Nguyen 👦🏻
 🖖 Hi, my name is Huy.
-I am a frontend-developer / designer 💻.
+I am a frontend-developer / designer 💻

-I am a Vietnamese from Quy Nhơn 🌊, currently living in Houston, US 🌳.
+I am a Vietnamese from Quy Nhơn 🌊, currently living in Houston, US 🌳

-Outside of my office hours, I like to think and work with Vietnamese devs community ⌨

-to build & ship software for Vietnamese and the world 🚀.
+I like to build, ship and sell my own software for Vietnamese and the world 🚀

 I believe in kindness, integrity and public transportation powered bots ❤️